Greenpeace boards ship in bid to halt delivery of UK-bound VW diesel cars

 Two Greenpeace activists were still on board, having unfurled a banner with the words "Ditch Diesel" alongside an image of a young girl suffering from a respiratory illness, a spokesman for the environmental pressure group said.

-Other protesters had earlier broken into a vehicle park at Sheerness to stick labels on engines and attempt to immobilise cars by taking the keys, Greenpeace said.
+Other protesters had earlier broken into a vehicle park at Sheerness to stick labels on engines and attempt to immobilize cars by taking the keys, Greenpeace said.

 Most have now left but two remain on site, holding several thousand car keys, and will remain there until the ship returns to Germany, a spokesman said.
 VW confirmed that keys had been removed from some vehicles.